Finnish Salmon Soup- Lohikeitto

 I hope you enjoy this soup as much as we have.
 It’s definitely a recipe I will continue to make after moving back to America.

-This soup is a traditional and very common Finnish lunch, appetizer or dinner and in my opinion, the best food to come from Finland.
+This soup is a traditional and very common Finnish lunch, appetizer, or dinner.
+In my opinion, it is the best food to come from Finland.

 Ingredients